amaldu/AntiSpam-NLP-Pipeline/notebooks/experimentation/README.md

 **Macro-averaged Precision/Recall/F1**

-They calculate the average of the metrix for each class without considering the size of the class leading to confusion.
+They calculate the average of the metrics considering each class but giving them the same weight leading to confusion again

-Choosing precision, recall and f1-score is better because they focus on the model's performance of the minority class too.